| Wheeling’s

 defense of what happened back then.
 This and replies to many other

 doubts and attacks on Ellen White will be found in our White Tractbook.)
+At the bottom

 of the stack of doubtings is a letter by McAdams to someone, wondering

 why Adventists are not more receptive to his attacks on Ellen White.
+But

 there was also a second packet!
 Probably the seminary student from